0 commentaires

 Selenium plays a key role in protecting cells from free radicals, which can damage DNA and cause chronic diseases such as cancer and heart disease.
 Glutathione peroxidase, an enzyme that contains selenium, acts as an antioxidant to protect cells by neutralizing free radicals.

-As part of sports practice, selenium helps reduce muscle aches.
+In the context of sports practice, selenium helps reduce muscle aches.
 In polluted places, free radicals are more concentrated.
 An athlete who trains in these places has every interest in supplementing with selenium to reduce muscle damage and improve performance.

 Normal functioning of the immune system

-Selenium is also important for the normal functioning of the immune system, as it contributes to the production of antibodies and the immune response.
+Selenium is also important for the normal functioning of the immune system, as it contributes to the production of antibodies and immune response.
 Studies have shown that adequate levels of selenium in the body can help reduce the risk of infections and autoimmune diseases.

 The role of selenium in the prevention of certain diseases